 He has received numerous awards and recognition for his lifelong commitment to education, scholarship, community empowerment and mentoring.
 Some include: The Louis Niñe Award for his work, throughout his career, to expand educational opportunities for Latinos and U.S. diverse communities; the award was presented to him by the New York State Association of Black & Puerto Rican Legislators in Albany, NY; the Salomé Ureña de Henriquez bestowed by the President of the Dominican Republic; nominations for Emmy awards, several proclamations from federal, state and local politicians, proclamations from Bronx’s Community Board 7, and a recent recognition from students of the Latino Leadership Academy’s Class of 2017.

 Montilla graduated from college with honors, earning an associate degree and both a bachelor’s degree and a master of public administration with specialization in human resources and management from John Jay College of Criminal Justice.
 He also attended law school at the East Central University.

-He is currently pursuing a Ph.D. in Political Science with specialization in American Government and Public Policy at The City University of New York’s Graduate School and University Center.
+He pursued a Ph.D. in Political Science at The City University of New York’s Graduate School and University Center.

 He resides in New Jersey with his wife Dr. Maria Teresa Montilla, a retired New Jersey court administrator and national leader, who has also dedicated her life to civic engagement and the socio-economic and political advancement of US diverse communities.